-The AAA rules do not expressly provide for the type of broad motion practice that is common in court proceedings.
 Nonetheless, I recognize that in an appropriate case, the parties may have matters that they need to raise by motion.
-The parties should be prepared at the arbitration management conference to advise me what (if any) motions, dispositive or otherwise, they anticipate making and whether any party anticipates seeking any interim relief (see, e.g., Rule R-34, AAA Commercial Rules).
-If you do have a motion you wish to make, please contact your Case Administrator.
-He or she will contact me and arrange for a response deadline and a hearing date.
+The parties should be prepared at the arbitration management conference to advise me what (if any) motions, dispositive or otherwise, they anticipate making and whether any party anticipates seeking any interim relief (see, e.g., Rule R-37, AAA Commercial Rules).
+If you do have a motion you wish to make, don't just draft and file the motion, hoping that I will allow it or that it will be necessary.
+Please first contact your Case Administrator.
+He or she will contact me and arrange for a telephone conference to discuss the subject matter of your not-yet-filed motion.
+If the motion does become necessary, we can establish a response deadline and a hearing date.
 Note that I have adopted the JAMS procedure that requires that counsel first confer before a motion is filed, and that a certificate of conference be included in the body of any motion.